meolar/supertux-wiki/Ideas.md

 #### Stacking

     (stacking
       (on_flying <boolean>)
-     (on_non_flying <boolean>))
+      (on_non_flying <boolean>)

-*on\_flying*
+    )

+*on_flying*
 Powerup can lie on anything else powerup with flying.
-*on\_non\_flying*
+*on_non_flying*
 Powerup can lie on anything else powerup withoult flying.

 ### Water To Ice

-> "It should be possible for Tux, when he has the ice-flower power up, to freeze water.
-But he should not freeze a whole lake with one ice-attack...
-I shalt put that intoeth mine version of Super tux." - Rorikdude
+It should be possible for Tux, when he has the ice-flower power up, to freeze water.
+But he should not freeze a whole lake with one ice-attack, it only works with one tile at a time.
+The frozen water will eventually melt and turn back to regular water.
+It can also melt if Tux touches it, or if he hits it with a fireball.

-> "I've thought much about this.
-Perhaps Tux can use the iceflower to manufacture floating ice platforms, which melt when they are touched with fire and fall under his weight (like the unstable tiles).
-If he hits the tile twice, it will become semi-solid; a third time, completely solid.
-However, only surface tiles should be able to be frozen.
-  Tux could freeze his was across a body of water if the ice doesn't melt or collapse before he can cross.
-Also, this **shouldn't** work underwater!"
+If Tux...
+- hits the tile once: Very unstable tile, will melt very quickly on contact.
+Time till naturally melting: 10 seconds
+- hits the tile twice: Unstable tile, will melt somewhat quickly on contact.
+Time till naturally melting: 20 seconds
+- hits the tile three times: Weak tile, will melt after 5 seconds of contact.
+Time till naturally melting: 25 seconds
+- hits the tile four times: Meltable tile, does not melt on contact.
+Time till naturally melting: 30 seconds
+- hits the tile five times: Fully stable tile.
+Does not naturally melt.
+To melt, Tux must hit the tile with fireballs five times.

 ### Pogo Stick